mustafapanjiwala/appsdeployer-react-assignment/README.md

 ### Checklist of all the required features

--   [x] Each section of the homepage must be a separate react component.
--   [x] Develop using Typescript
+- [x] Blogger app should consist of one blog page and it should display nth number of blogs.
+- [x] Nth blog will be received from (object of array) in json.
+- [x] On every refresh the blogs order should change
--   [x] Use tailwindcss(preferrable)
+- [x] Blog page UI should be responsive.
--   [x] No hardcoding of text in react app.
-All the content (text and images) must be coming from a Headless CMS (Contentful Api)
 - [x] Create Typography components for H1, H2, Paragraph
--   [x] Use Storybook for 3 UI components
-        - Button - Primary and secondary
-        - Typography - H1, H2, Paragraph
-        - Sub component of the Why Choose us section with icon, title and paragraph.
--   [x] Prettier and Linter configuration
--   [x] Host the page on Netlify,
+- [x] Submit the task in GitHub repo.
+- [x] GitHub repo must have readme with details of task.
+- [x] Add screen recording of blogger app in readme file.

 ## Install